 The homepage is a great place to start with conversion optimization, because it’s where most of your traffic will come from.
 Once that’s optimized, you can use some of the same strategies to optimize other pages on your site.

-When optimizing the homepage, remember that the goal of the homepage is not to convert – it is to help the visitor take the next step in the funnel, such as navigating to the product category that best matches their need.
+When optimizing the homepage, remember that the goal of the homepage is not to convert – it is to help the visitor take the next step in the conversion funnel, such as navigating to the product category that best matches their need.

 2. Use a low intent CTA